 [05/02/12] The Presiding Bishop of the Episcopal Church, The Most Rev. Katharine Jefferts Schori, delivers a keynote speech on the Intersection of Poverty...

-The Presiding Officers' Advisory Group on Beloved Community Implementation is pleased to announce the availability of grants to catalyze the church’s work of racial healing, reconciliation and justice.
-Allocated by the 79th General Convention of The Episcopal Church (GC 2018 Resolution D002),...
+The Presiding Officers’ Advisory Group on Beloved Community Implementation is pleased to announce the availability of grants to address the racial disparities laid bare by the coronavirus pandemic and for groups responding to racist violence and policing reform.

 On September 10, the Episcopal Church celebrates the life and legacy of notable saint, the Rever